jgmurillo10/thebibleapp/README.md

 ## Synopsis

-This project is an web application designed for storage academic data organized by program and course at Universidad de los Andes
+This project is a web application designed to storage academic files.
+The files are organized by program and course from Universidad de los Andes.

 ## Motivation